On Min-Max Robust Data-Driven Predictive Control Considering Non-Unique Solutions to Behavioral Representation: Preliminaries

 \subsection{SPC and Regularized DDPC}

-The fundamental lemma applies strictly to deterministic LTI systems; however, this assumption is not fully justified in practice.
-Critically, the presence of noise and disturbance leads to high variance in output prediction and renders the solution to \eqref{equation: generic DeePC} constructed from noisy data unreliable.
-Here, to distinguish from the data vectors and matrices with the topmark $\bar{\cdot}$, we use the unmarked data vector and matrices to represent those constructed by noisy input-output data.
-To mitigate the effect of uncertainty, the classic subspace predictor uses the minimum-norm solution of $g$ to the behavioral representation \eqref{equation: calculate g noise free} \cite{favoreel1999spc}:
+In practice, the presence of noise and disturbance leads to high variance in output prediction and renders the solution to \eqref{equation: generic DeePC} constructed from noisy data unreliable.
+Hereafter, we use the unmarked data vector and matrices to represent those constructed from noisy data.
+To mitigate the effect of uncertainty, the SPC adopts the minimum-norm solution $g_{\rm pinv}=\Phi^\dagger{\rm col}(u_p,u_f,y_p)$, yielding the SPC predictor $\hat{y}_f=Y_f\Phi^\dagger{\rm col}(u_p,u_f,y_p)$, and solves the following quadratic programming (QP) problem \cite{favoreel1999spc}: